 |veterinary drugs||These are the vaccines and other drugs that the cattle receive||For information on veterinary drugs look at the AVPMA website|

 There are a range of measurement that related to the inputs to backgrounding.
 These include the source of the cattle (PIC and ownership), transport details, any vaccinations or other treatments that the cattle have undergone as well as the weight of the cattle.
-The general method for identification of cattle is through the individual NLIS device attached to the cattle.
+The general method for identifying a cattle is through the individual NLIS device attached to the cattle.
 There is likely to be a movement document such as a National Vendor Declaration and/ or way bill.

 The outputs from backgrounding are cattle that have been prepared form finishing.
 There is information about each animal that should be made available to the next link in the supply chain.
 This information is normal passed forward on movement documents such as a National Vendor Declaration.